schretzilla/Ta-Done/README.md

 ##Summary
 A To-Do list making application to manage and track projects and tasks.

+#Features To Add
+timing capbailities
+Graphing time spent on To Dos and Projects
+Add Drag/Drop reorder capabilities.

 #Action Items
-Add timing capabilities.
-Add Drag/Drop reorder capabilities.
 Add Help Page.
 Toggle sidebar should shift main content container.
 To Do buttons need drop downs for complete and timing options.
-These buttons should be on the left side.
 To Do Inputs should not have lines around them, they should be invisible.

 #Versions